awesomenix/drainsafe/README.md

 ### Scheduled Events Controller

-- Runs as a daemonset which watches scheduled events for virtual machine its running on.
+- Runs as a daemonset which watches [scheduled events](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) for virtual machine its running on.
 - Emits a **Scheduled** Event when a maintenance is scheduled.
 - Emits a **Started** Event when a maintenance is started.
 - Emits a **Running** Event at daemonset startup.

 ### Safe drain Controller

-- Runs as a controller watches pre defined events mentioned in events section.
+- Runs as a controller watches pre defined [events](#Events).
 - Emits a **Cordoned** Event when node has been corded based on **Scheduled** event.
 - Emits a **Drained** Event when a node has been drained based on **Cordoned** event.
 - Emits a **Uncordoned** Event when node has been uncordened based on **Running** event.